TylerYep/torchinfo/README.md

 Estimated Total Size (MB): 0.78
 ================================================================
 ```

+# Future Plans
+- Change project name to `torchinfo`.
+The API will eventually mature to the point that this project deserves its own name.
+- Support all types of inputs - showing tuples and dict inputs cleanly rather than only using the first tensor in the list.
+- Default `batch_dim` to `None` rather than `0`.
+Users must specify the batch size in the input shape, or pass in `batch_dim=0` in order to ignore it.
+- Deprecate Python 3.5 support, go back to using f-strings.
+- FunctionalNet unused; figure out a way to hook into functional layers.

 # Contributing
 All issues and pull requests are much appreciated!
 If you are wondering how to build the project: